 What Lies Beneath Creeping to The Surface 15 Years Later

 “She’s dead,” screams Claire Spencer.
-“Who’s dead,” Norman Spencer asks confounded.
+“Who’s dead?”
+Norman Spencer asks confoundedly.
 “You know damn well who’s dead,” answers Claire Spencer hysterically in Horror/Thriller What Lies Beneath, which celebrated its fifteenth anniversary on July 21st.
 Released by DreamWorks Pictures and ImageMovers’ first, the film was directed by Robert Zemeckis (Back to the Future series, Forrest Gump 1994) and produced by Zemeckis, Steve Starkey (Noises Off 1992, Real Steel 2011), and Jack Rapke (The Polar Express 2004, Flight 2012) from a script by Clark Gregg (Choke 2008, Trust Me 2013).
 Released in a Summer when Horror films were scarce, and the only other genre film of the season came a few weeks later with Hollow Man, What Lies Beneath made an impact on moviegoers everywhere.

 Still from What Lies Beneath